jinhoo5694/RN_Certaflow/README.md

 npx react-native run-ios
 ```

+### For android

+There are no specific requirements for android users. just download the apk file and enjoy!

 ## Congratulations!
 Navigate through the app

 Now please explore through our Certaflow Service!

 ### Things to be improved

-1. Currently, Google Map for Android is not working properly.
-We will fix this issue shortly.
-2. Our Backend Server is still in development.
-Therefore, all the data available on the application is a static
-   dummy-data.
-We will integrate the service soon.
-3. Some fonts are not supported on certain devices.
+Some fonts are not supported on certain devices.
 We will try to handle this issue, but it is not a major problem.